How To Become an Accounting Director

 An Accounting Director position is one of the senior management positions, and as such, a candidate would need the right mix of soft and hard skills.

-• Knowledgeable in Management and Leadership.
-Accounting Directors may rely on Accounting Managers in large organisations or be directly responsible for financial departments in smaller organisations; either way, leadership skills are essential for them to operate efficiently and effectively.
-Again, as part of the senior leadership team, it is expected that to progress in the role, individuals should be able to manage a team and therefore have Human Resources exposure effectively.
+• Knowledgeable in management and leadership.
+Accounting directors may rely on accounting managers in large organisations.
+They may be directly responsible for financial departments in smaller organisations.
+But in either case, they need leadership skills.
+These skills are essential for them to operate well.
+As part of the senior leadership team, it is expected that individuals will be able to manage a team and have experience with human resources.
+To progress in the role, they should do this effectively.

-• Analytic Skills – Problem-Solving and Attention to Detail.
-Accounting Directors should have superior analytical skills.
-They need to dissect financial information and relevant accounting data and derive meaningful conclusions.
-There is an element of reliance on Accounting Managers and Financial Analysts.
-Nevertheless, the CFO and FD will look at Accounting Directors for solutions and analysis.
-As the number two CFO or FD, they will need to be able to provide solutions to complex problems, whether it is advising on the impact of new financial regulations, tax documentation, or even assistance in strategic planning.
+• Analytical Skills: Problem-solving and Attention to Detail.
+Accounting directors should have superior analytical skills.
+They need to analyse financial information and accounting data.
+They must draw meaningful conclusions.
+There is an element of reliance on accounting managers and financial analysts.
+Still, the CFO and FD will look at accounting directors for solutions and analysis.
+As the second CFO or FD, they will need to provide solutions to tough problems.
+This could involve advising on the impact of new financial regulations and tax forms, or assisting with strategic planning.

-• Organisation and Planning.
-Accounting Directors also have operational objectives related to the company’s accounting management.
-As such, they must be able to prioritise and focus on the critical tasks.
-They would have to juggle tax data periodically, statutory account filings, and the preparation of financial statements.
-Therefore, organisational and time management skills are essential.
+• Organisation and planning.
+Accounting directors also have operational objectives related to the company’s accounting management.
+As such, they must be able to prioritise and focus on critical tasks.
+They would have to periodically juggle tax data.
+They would also need to handle statutory account filings and prepare financial statements.
+Thus, organisational and time management skills are essential.

 • Financial Expertise.
-An Accounting Director in any company is the resident expert in financial matters.
-As such, they should be very familiar with all financial concepts, regulations, generally accepted accounting principles and, in more general terms, the interpretation of financial data.
-Whether it is expense management, treasury management or budgeting and planning, they will be the most senior “go-to” person (except for the CFO) for financial advice.
+An accounting director in any company is the resident expert in financial matters.
+As such, they should be familiar with all financial concepts and regulations.
+They should also be familiar with the accepted accounting principles.
+More broadly, they need to interpret financial data.
+They will handle expense management, treasury management, and budgeting.
+They will be the top financial advisors, except for the CFO.
 As such, they must be sound financially and knowledgeable.

 • Risk Management.
-The Accounting Director is also the custodian of the risk management register; whilst they do not need to be experts in all types of risks, they need to make sure they liaise efficiently and effectively across the whole organisation to gather, assess and present the risks to the board.
-The Accounting Director is the last line of defence in the risk management process to ensure that a company achieves its objectives without exposing itself to unnecessary risks.
+The accounting director is also the custodian of the risk management register.
+While they don’t need to be experts in all types of risks, they do need to efficiently and effectively work with the entire organisation.
+This is to gather, assess, and present the risks to the board.
+The accounting director is the last line of defence in risk management.
+They ensure a company meets its objectives without taking on unnecessary risks.

-• Accounting Software Proficiency.
-Accounting Directors are the custodians of financial data as, inevitably, such data is stored on ERP systems, so a certain level of proficiency in Accounting Software Packages is required.
-Therefore Accounting Directors (and Accounting Managers) are usually involved in the blueprint design and implementation of financial software.
-They will also ensure that revised accounting regulations are embedded in ERP to produce accurate financial information.
-Accounting software proficiency will also assist in improving operational procedures and streamline the preparation of accounting statements.
+• Accounting software skills.
+Accounting directors are the custodians of financial data.
+Such data is inevitably stored on ERP systems, so a certain level of skill in accounting software packages is required.
+So, accounting directors (and accounting managers) usually help with design.
+They also set up financial software.
+They will also ensure that the ERP is compliant with the new accounting regulations.
+This will make the ERP produce accurate financial information.
+Knowing accounting software will also help.
+It will improve procedures and expedite the creation of accounting statements.

 How to Become an Accounting Director

-• Earn a Graduate Degree.
-A bachelor’s degree is necessary for accounting professionals willing to follow this career path.
-It is not mandatory to have a graduate degree in finance or accounting, and a dual skillset (that is, an accounting certification coupled with a degree in a different discipline, such as engineering, for example) can be helpful in a relevant industry such as manufacturing.
-However, given the need to pursue accounting qualifications in this career path, a bachelor’s degree in a finance-related subject helps make the study path easier.
-By the same token, although Accounting Director jobs do not require as mandatory a master’s degree, this nowadays becomes a differentiator that helps candidates stand out and increases the chances of a higher-than-average salary.
+• Earn a graduate degree.
+A bachelor’s degree is required for accounting professionals seeking to pursue this career path.
+You do not need a finance or accounting graduate degree.
+Having both an accounting certification and a degree in a different field, such as engineering, can be beneficial.
+This is especially true in a relevant industry, such as manufacturing.
+Yet, you need to pursue accounting qualifications in this career path.
+A bachelor’s degree in a finance-related subject helps make the path easier.
+Similarly, accounting director jobs do not require a master’s degree.
+However, having one helps candidates stand out and increases the chances of a high salary.

-• Earn an Accounting Certification.
-As an expert in the accounting field, although it is not a written rule, it is expected in today’s business environment for an Accounting Director to have an accounting qualification.
-As outlined in our article here, various qualifications are available, all suitable for Accounting Directors.
-Whether it is Certified Public Accountant, Certified Financial Analyst, or Certified Auditor, all accounting qualifications are relevant for professionals wishing to grow into an Accounting Director position.
-Such qualifications typically take two or three years to complete and must be complemented by relevant work experience.
+• Earn an accounting certification.
+As an accounting expert, it’s not a written rule.
+But today’s business expects an accounting director to have an accounting qualification.
+As outlined in our article here, there are various qualifications.
+They are all suitable for accounting directors.
+It could be a Certified Public Accountant, Certified Financial Analyst, or Certified Auditor.
+All accounting qualifications are relevant for professionals who want to become accounting directors.
+It usually takes two or three years to complete such qualifications.
+Appropriate professional experience is also needed to support them.

 Photo by Sean Pollock on Unsplash

-What Is the Career Path to Becoming the Accounting Director in a Company?
+What Is the Career Path to Becoming the Accounting Director of a Company?

-There are only a few significant career paths to becoming an Accounting Director; what is certain, however, is that the person would have spent at least 3-5 years in a finance department covering various vital roles.
+There are only a few significant career paths to becoming an accounting director.
+Yet, it is certain that the person would have spent at least 3-5 years in a finance department, covering various vital roles.

-It is nearly impossible to cover Accounting Director positions without having experience in finance.
-However, the road to the top can take many turns.
+It is nearly impossible to fill accounting director positions.
+You need experience in finance.
+Yet, the road to the top can take many turns.

-Usually, the most likely candidates for Accounting Director jobs are Accounting Managers who have been responsible for many functions in the accounts department and probably started as AP, AR or Management Accountants.
+Usually, the top candidates for accounting director jobs are accounting managers.
+They have handled many functions in the accounts department and likely started as AP, AR, or management accountants.

-A background in tax or even treasury also makes a likely candidate for an Accounting Director, as does a career in professional services such as public practice or Audit.
+A background in tax or treasury makes a person a strong candidate for an accounting director position.
+The same applies to a career in professional services, such as public practice or audit.

 The key message here is that so long as you have developed a career in finance, you can generally aim for the Accounting Director’s position.